We Must Become the Pitiless Censors of Ourselves: Release

 We Must Become the Pitiless Censors of Ourselves received largely positive reviews from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 75, based on 20 reviews, which indicates "generally favorable reviews".
 New York Times writer W. M. Ferguson commented that, "Either because his songs evolved or because the culture caught up to him, there is now an audience for Maus’s music. ... by the end of his recent spring tour, he was doing his unhinged karaoke [concerts] to more or less packed houses."

 Pitchfork highlighted the album as the moment's "Best New Music"; reviewer David Bevan wrote that it "is the most vibrant and toothsome expression of Maus' pursuits yet."
 Jordan Redmond of Tiny Mix Tapes praised the album as "a lo-fi synth pop masterpiece that manages to give endless aural delights while still being intellectually engaging, and despite having been caught at the center of a whirlpool of current movements, all of which reflect some aspect of Maus’ style, he has only cemented his identity as a singular, unimpeachable figure.
 When confronted with music like this, it’s impossible not to be a believer."
 The Guardian's Michael Hann wrote that the work is "hugely enjoyable, even without any theoretical justification."
 PopMatters' Maria Schurr compared the album's 1980s aesthetic to collaborator Ariel Pink's recent Before Today (2010), writing that Pitiless Censors is "less moody, more consistent in its sense of oddness and intrigue. ... as Before Today provided a breakthrough for Pink last year, We Must Become… could very well do the same for Maus.
 The songs are clearly strong enough".

 Factmag's Samuel Breen believed that while the music "is loaded with liminal pop anthems", it did not succeed at reflecting Maus' philosophical ideas: "too often these songs feel constrained by DIY ideologies and crude experimentation, and there are moments where the gulf between theory and sound could hardly be more distinct."
-Matthew Cole of Slant Magazine awarded the album with a zero star rating, citing derivative synth instrumentation, "minimal accessibility", and "maximum pretension".
+Matthew Cole of Slant Magazine awarded the album a zero-star rating, citing derivative synth instrumentation, "minimal accessibility", and "maximum pretension".
 He wrote that the album is "at best, like an unfinished video-game score and, at worst, like a Human League track played backward in a Walkman taped to the skull of a drowning man.
 Sometimes the instrumentals approximate a no-budget Disintegration in their misbegotten twinkliness, but no amount of lo-fi shimmer can compensate for the intentional inadequacy of the vocal lines and the utter lack of memorable melodies."